joaogdfaero/joaogdfaero/README.md

     # I worked at Ford Motor Company as a researcher and software developer.
 Today, I work as a developer
     # at Nelogica.
     # My preferred stack is Ruby on Rails.
-I also have experience with Delphi.
+I also have experience with Python and Delphi.
   end
 end
 ```